alexhagiopol/cracking-the-coding-interview/README.md

 how do you know that their code *actually works*?
 If it's untested, you don't!
 That's why the #1 rule for this repo is that every solution must have one or more unit tests in using the [unittest framework](https://docs.python.org/3.6/library/unittest.html) framework for Python solutions or the [Catch framework](https://github.com/philsquared/Catch) for C++ solutions.
 We enforce the unit tests using [Travis CI automated testing](https://travis-ci.org/alexhagiopol/cracking-the-coding-interview).
-For Python solutions - and coming soon for C++ solutions - we use [Coveralls.io](https://coveralls.io/github/alexhagiopol/cracking-the-coding-interview) to automatically report test coverage percentages.
  Reference and contribute solutions with confidence!

 #### Setup